great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/distribution.md

 :::tip[GX tips for distribution Expectations]
 - Use the `mostly` parameter to allow for acceptable deviations in your data, providing flexibility in your validations.
 - `ExpectColumnValuesToBeBetween` can often be confused with `ExpectColumnMinToBeBetween` and `ExpectColumnMaxToBeBetween`.
-Use `ExpectColumnValuesToBeBetween` to define a single minimum or maxiumum value that is used to validate each value in the column.
+Use `ExpectColumnValuesToBeBetween` to define a single minimum or maximum value that is used to validate each value in the column.
 Use `ExpectColumnMinToBeBetween` and `ExpectColumnMaxToBeBetween` to define a range that is used to validate the overall column minimum or maximum.
 - Don't rely on a single distribution Expectation.
 Combine Expectations that check different aspects like the center (`ExpectColumnMeanToBeBetween`), spread (`ExpectColumnQuantileValuesToBeBetween`), and shape (`ExpectColumnKLDivergenceToBeLessThan`) of the distribution.
 Using multiple Expectations in concert gives a more comprehensive validation.
 :::